 As a young man growing up in North Miami Beach, Bill’s interest in art was ignited by an interest in symbols and signage where he was enlightened about his own natural ability to paint and draw his own logos and symbols.
 Almost immediately, Bill transcended into a “working artist” – with a steady gig as a sign painter and taking on an array of project work, much of it coming by referral from his high school art teacher.
 One project, painting his high school’s logo on their newly surfaced gymnasium floor, led to another, and another.
 Eventually, four Dade County schools showcased Bill Pugsley’s hardwood talent.
 Around the same time, in the mid 1980’s, a job with a local silkscreen printing business introduced Bill to the print making process, invaluable experience for a collector of Pop and Op Art.

 “I started collecting art in my early twenties,” explains Bill.
-“While friends were spending money on sports cars, boats and other such investments that rapidly devalue, I was putting money into art, works that provided unending amounts of joy and actually increase in value over time.”
+“While friends were spending money on the typical things, cars, boats and other such investments that rapidly devalue, I was putting money into art, works that provided unending amounts of joy and actually increase in value over time.”

 Modern design and collecting are an essential part of who I am.”

 As an avid collector of Pop, Op and Abstract Expressionists – including works by fellow artist (and sign painter) Robert Indiana, Frank Stella, Tom Wesselmann, Robert Motherwell, Gerald Laing and others – Gallery Director is a role that fits Bill Pugsley like a vintage Zoot Suit.
 Visitors to VFA are treated to Bill’s tireless rearrangement of works.
 It’s not uncommon for frequent visitors to ask, “Is this new?” about pieces that may have been simply been moved ten feet since their last visit.
 It’s the Bill Pugsley experiment.
 His rearrangements take into consideration that works are perceived in context.
-By moving a piece of art, there is change to viewing distance, lighting, height and juxtaposition to other works, so returning viewers receive a fresh experience.
+By moving a piece of art, there is change to viewing distance, lighting, height and juxtaposition to other works, so returning viewers receive a fresh experience, a never ending quest to find the visual sweet spot.

 “Modern design and collecting are an essential part of who I am,” says Bill.
-“With regard to my own collecting, I’m particularly astounded by the early modern glass designers, primarily the Italians, Fulvio Bianconi, Ercole Barovier, Dino Martens, Gio Ponti…and others.”
+“With regard to my own collecting, I’m most fond of the early modern glass designers, primarily the Italians, Fulvio Bianconi, Ercole Barovier, Dino Martens, Gio Ponti…and others.”

 Outside of Vertu, Bill Pugsley approaches other interests with equal passion to his art collecting.
 Ask Bill what he loves most in this world and his eyes smile brilliantly.
-Spending time with son Graeme, a smart, well-mannered and handsome thirteen year-old tops the list.
-Aside from palling around with Graeme, Bill is also deeply interested in 1960’s garage/psyche and early prog rock (another mid-century fixation).
+Spending time with son Graeme, a smart, well-mannered and handsome fifteen year-old tops the list.
+Aside from palling around with Graeme, Bill is also deeply interested (as in every waking moment) 1960’s garage/psychedelia, prog rock (more mid-century fixations), through the punk and post-punk movement and of course all things Bowie.

 If you’d like to contact Bill about art, music, life, love or anything else, you can email him at Bill@vertufineart.com or visit at Vertu Fine Art Gallery in Boca Center.